 Erupting Black Holes

 When we saw the first official picture of a black hole my kids were so excited!
-We took one of our favourite chemical reactions and turned it into a cool science experiment to celebrate.
+We took one of our favourite chemical reactions between vinegar and baking soda, and turned it into a cool science activity.
 Just take a look at these Erupting Black Holes!

 Galaxy Magic Milk

 Looking for a science experiment that captures the stunning beauty of the galaxies and nebulas?
 Check out this twist on a popular and simple science experiment, Galaxy Magic Milk.
 This experiment is so simple, but has serious WOW factor!

 When we started making our own bath bombs, it didn’t take long before the kids were asking to make a Galaxy Bath Bomb, and boy they turned out amazing!

 After making Galaxy Bath Bombs, we decided it was time to make some space inspired soaps.
 Stars included!

 Living in the North we are blessed to see the incredible dancing colours of the Northern Lights on a regular basis.
 Here we tried to capture that gorgeous natural art in a bath bomb that also glows in the dark!

 Part of being space enthusiasts means we also love to celebrate Star Wars!
 This is a great candy making activity for May the 4th, a Star Wars themed birthday, or any day when you want to make some delicious Star Wars Gummies.
 This recipe is so much fun!